eula01/eulalia.xyz/posts/inspecting-python-bytecode.md

 IndexError: list index out of range
 ```

 Here, we receive an IndexError after an invalid lookup on foo, but the traceback only gives us the line and not the column!
-For such a trivial example this doesn’t seem too bad, but now imagine that you’re dealing with complex and uncertain datasets, and for each line you delete you get a small hit of dopamine.
+For such a trivial example this doesn’t seem too bad.
+Now imagine that you’re dealing with complex and uncertain datasets, as is often the case in Python, and for each line you delete you get a small hit of dopamine.

 Btw, people coming from JavaScript may find this behavior strange, because referencing a non-existent property on a JavaScript object won’t raise an index error, but will instead evaluate to ‘undefined’.
 And yes, we’re still talking about arrays here:

 ```js